OSGConnect/connectbook/submitting-jobs/singularity-containers.md

 Please send any feedback of the system to [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org)

 ## Auto Loading the Default Image

 The default setup is to auto load an image on sites which support Singularity.
-Every job which lands on such a site, will have a container started for them, and the job run within that container.
+Every job which lands on such a site, will have a container started just for that job, and then run within that container.
 Most users will not even know that their jobs are run within a container, but it will provide them with a consistent environment across OSG sites.
 The current default container is based on EL6 and contains a basic set of tools expected from OSG compute nodes.
-The image is loaded from */cvmfs/singularity.opensciencegrid.org/rynge/osgvo:el6* and the defintion file is available in GitHub [https://github.com/rynge/osgvo-docker](https://github.com/rynge/osgvo-docker) .
+The image is loaded from */cvmfs/singularity.opensciencegrid.org/rynge/osgvo:el6* and the definition file is available in GitHub [https://github.com/rynge/osgvo-docker](https://github.com/rynge/osgvo-docker) .
 If you want to steer a job to run on a default Singularity instance,